 - Return Procedures

 Graduate students and postdoctoral fellows are urged to complete the Homewood Travel Registry.
-Though this service is optional, travel registration can faciliate faster support in the event of an overseas emergency.
+Though this service is optional, travel registration can facilitate faster support in the event of an overseas emergency.

 - Travel and International ISOS registration through the JHU International Travel Registry